Mark Lamarr

-Mark Lamarr (born Mark Jones, 7 January 1967) is an English comedian, writer, radio DJ, and television presenter.
+Mark Lamarr (born Mark Jones; 7 January 1967) is an English comedian, radio disc jockey and television presenter.
 He was a team captain on Shooting Stars from 1995 to 1997, and hosted Never Mind the Buzzcocks from 1996 to 2005.

-Early life

-Lamarr was born in the Park South area of Swindon, Wiltshire.
-He has three elder sisters.
-His father is Irish.
-He passed five O-Levels at Park School (renamed Oakfield School) but dropped out of school at 17 and moved to Harrow, London, which was the centre of the early 1980s British rockabilly revival scene.
-After his poem Too Fast to Live, Too Young to Work was published in 1987, his act developed from poetry to stand-up comedy.
-He took to performing at London's Comedy Store in 1985, was spotted on the touring circuit for the launch of Channel 4's The Big Breakfast in 1992 and co-presented The Word.

 Career

 Television

-Lamarr first came to the public's attention as a co-presenter of the early 1990s late night variety show The Word.
+Lamarr first came to mass public attention as a co-presenter of the early-1990s late-night TV variety show The Word.
 The magazine format of the series allowed for interviews, live music, features and even game shows.
-The flexible late-night format meant that guests could do just about anything to be controversial.
 Talking about his TV career to Jo Brown of Cheers Magazine, Lamarr said The Word was:

 After leaving The Word, Lamarr was an outside presenter on The Big Breakfast from 1992 to 1996.
 Between 1995 and 1997 he appeared as a team captain in the surreal panel show Shooting Stars, where he displayed a mixture of dour boredom and contempt towards hosts Vic Reeves and Bob Mortimer who, in turn, mocked his "50s throw-back" appearance.
 Lamarr declined to return for the fourth series in 2002, claiming he did not want to be typecast for appearing on panel shows.
 He said of his experience on the show: